At the Aquarium

 They are sexually dimorphic.
 The smaller adult females weigh 16 to 29.5 kg (35 to 65 lb) and males, 27 to 40.9 kg (60 to 90 lb).
 Body length (not including the tail) is typically from 91 to 122 cm (3-4 ft).

 Sea otters have a high metabolism and need to eat large amounts of food in order to keep warm in their cold water habitat.
-In the ocean, sea otters eat 25-30% of their body weight each day.
+In the ocean, sea otters eat 25 to 30 percent of their body weight each day.

 The diet preferences of otters varies but most sea otters eat only two or three types of food.
-Food preferences are learned from their mothers.
 Otters mostly feed on invertebrates such as sea urchins, squid, octopus, crabs, mussels, abalone and other mollusks usually in waters less than 25 m (82.5 ft) deep.
-To maintain their metabolism, they eat up to one third (25-30%) of their body weight per day.
-Otters mostly feed on invertebrates such as sea urchins, squid, octopus, crabs, mussels, abalone and other mollusks usually in waters less than 25 m (82.5 ft) deep.
 Sometimes they eat birds.
-To maintain their metabolism, they eat up to one third (25-30%) of their body weight per day.
 Female otters frequently pass on their preference for certain food items to their offspring.

 At six months of age, sea otters are able to care for themselves.
 Young males leave to find a bachelor group while females will remain in the area in which they were raised.

 Extensive observations made by researchers at USGS’s Western Ecological Research Center have shown that, depending on population status and food availability, southern sea otters usually spend 40 to 50 percent of the time resting, about 10 percent grooming, 2 to 20 percent interacting, 1-5 percent traveling, and 20 to 40 percent feeding.